-We enable companies to improve productivity, increase supply-chain security and reduce costs by providing device data programming and security provisioning solutions that allow our customers to take IP (large design and data files) and protect and program it into memory, microcontroller and logic devices quickly and cost-effectively.
+We enable companies to improve productivity, increase supply-chain security and reduce costs by providing device data programming and security deployment solutions that allow our customers to take IP (large design and data files) and protect and program it into memory, microcontroller and logic devices quickly and cost-effectively.
 We also provide services related to hardware support, system installation and repair, and device programming.
 Companies that design and manufacture products utilizing programmable electronic devices, ranging from automobiles to cell phones, purchase programming solutions from us.
 Trends of increasing device densities, shrinking device packages, increased demands for security, and customers increasing their software content file sizes, combined with the increasing numbers of intelligent devices such as automotive electronics and IoT applications, are driving demand for our solutions.

-Traditionally, our programming market opportunity focused on the number of semiconductor devices to be programmed, but because of the rapid increase in the density of devices, and increasing demands for supply-chain security, the focus has shifted in many cases from the number and type of devices to the number and type of bits per device to be programmed.
+Traditionally, our programming market opportunity focused on the number of semiconductor devices to be programmed, but because of the rapid increase in the density of devices, and increasing demands for supply-chain security, the focus has shifted in many cases from the number and type of devices to the number and type of bits per device to be programmed or securely provisioned.
 With expected growth in IoT applications, the business opportunity for this market differentiates on quality, security and automation.

-Some of our automated programming systems integrate data programming, automated handling functions and/or secure provisioning into a single product solution.
-During 2017, we integrated security provisioning into some of our solutions.
+Some of our automated programming systems integrate data programming, automated handling functions and/or security deployment into a single product solution.
+During 2019, we continued to integrate security deployment into some of our solutions.
 Quality and security-conscious customers, particularly those in high-volume manufacturing and programming, drive this portion of our business.